mikhirurg/tutorial-radboud/README.md

 ## Conclusion and further reading

-I hoped you enjoyed this tutorial.
+I hoped you enjoyed this tutorial!
 For questions, feel free to reach out to myfirstname.mylastname@ncsc.nl.
 Here are some resources that might be interesting for further reading:
 - TODO